laruence/yaf/README.md

   - plugins // Plugins
 ```
 ### DocumentRoot
-you should set DocumentRoot to application/public, thus only the public folder can be accessed by user
+You should set `DocumentRoot` to `application/public`, thus only the public folder can be accessed by user

 ### index.php
-index.php in the public directory is the only way in of the application, you should rewrite all request to it(you can use .htaccess in Apache+php mod)
+`index.php` in the public directory is the only way in of the application, you should rewrite all request to it(you can use `.htaccess` in Apache+php mod)

 ```php
 <?php